kzGarifullin/kzGarifullin/README.md

 - 👋 Hi, I’m @kzGarifullin

-2nd-year master's student at Skoltech.
+ 1st-year PhD student at HSE.

-Former undergraduate student at Moscow Institute of Physics and Technology (MIPT).
+Former undergraduate student at Moscow Institute of Physics and Technology (MIPT) and a former master's student at Skolkovo Institute of Science and Technology (Skoltech).

 On this github you can find my tutorial projects.
 - 📫 For any questions, please contact: kamil_20.03@mail.ru